 The financial requirements of the University, changing costs, state and legislative action, and other matters may require an adjustment to the charges and expenses listed in this catalog.
 The University reserves the right to make such adjustments to the estimated charges and expenses up to the first day of classes for a given academic term.
 The applicant acknowledges this reservation by the submission of an application for admission or by registration.

-No tuition adjustment will be allowed when withdrawing from courses after the Add/Drop period.
-Tuition is not cancelled and classes are not automatically dropped when a student fails to attend a course; course drop and course withdrawal is only by formal notice to the Business Office located in Cyr Hall.
+No tuition adjustment will be allowed when withdrawing from a course after the Drop period.
+Tuition is not cancelled and classes are not automatically dropped when a student fails to attend a course; course withdrawal after the drop period is only by formal notice to the Registrar's Office located in Cyr Hall.

 The Board of Trustee authorizes the waiver of tuition for persons over the age of 65 who wish to register for undergraduate courses on a credit or non-credit basis at any campus of the University of Maine System.
 Applicants must establish financial need and enrollment will be subject to space availability.